McFateM/rootstalk-static/alina-git-workflow.md

 - When your edits are complete and tested, commit them and create a `pull request` back to GitHub, like so:
   - `git add .`  This will stage any changes you have made to be committed
   - `git commit -m "brief unique message"`  Commits your changes with an attached message
   - `git push origin -u feature-name`

+# Resources

+A nice concise guide to using `git` can be found at [https://rogerdudler.github.io/git-guide/](https://rogerdudler.github.io/git-guide/).
+Mark's blog post, [Collaborating on Hugo Site Development](https://static.grinnell.edu/blogs/McFateM/posts/095-collaborating-on-hugo-site-development/), could also prove helpful.